phrickelberg/Proosha_IIIo/README.md

 Proosha IIIo
 =========================

-Project page not yet available.

 This RepRap is available under GPL license.

-The code here is totally work in progress right now, don't just download an build without knowing what you do.
+This is basically a Prusa i3 Einstein Rework with minor changes such as:

+* wood-style frame with fins
+* stronger x-end-idler

 Building instructions
 -------------------------

-Not yet available

-Goal of this fork
+Just follow the instructions from [the original project page](http://reprap.org/wiki/Prusa_i3_Rework_Introduction/de)

+Roadmap
 -------------------------

-* modifying the x-end idler to more solid, right now the ball-bearing mount it's a predetermined breaking point.
-* modifying the wood frame fins to fit the i3 EINSTEIN Rework y-corners
-* modifying the y-carrier for 3-point leveling AND for triggering the lower y-endstop even if the bed is mounted a few mm higher (i.e. due to leveling screws)
+[x] modifying the x-end idler to more solid, right now the ball-bearing mount it's a predetermined breaking point [x] modifying the wood frame fins to fit the i3 EINSTEIN Rework y-corners and 10mm threaded rods [] modifying the y-carrier for 3-point leveling AND for triggering the lower y-endstop even if the bed is mounted a few mm higher (i.e. due to leveling screws)
-* if Josef's cool with it, I'll call the fork Proosha IIIo [proosha trio], giving the build a linguistic educational flavor :)

 Sources
 -------------------------